visgl/deck.gl/bindings/pydeck/PUBLISH.md

 git push
 ```

-The Dockerfile at the root of the deck.gl repository can be tested locally with the following code:
+The Dockerfile at the root of the deck.gl repository on the binder branch can be tested locally with the following code:

 ```bash
 docker build -t test-binder:latest .